Realizing Resource Recycling

 We recognize the need to collaborate with companies and organizations that are active across each of the life cycle processes in order to realize product resource recycling.

-SEKISUI CHEMICAL Group has rolled out a technology that converts combustible waste into ethanol using a microbial catalyst and gas fermentation process jointly developed with U.S.-based venture company LanzaTech, Inc. In order to validate the viability and commercial application of this chemical recycling technology, which is essential to resource recycling, SEKISUI CHEMICAL Co., Ltd, INCJ, Ltd., and SEKISUI BIO REFINERY Co., Ltd. completed construction of a demonstration plant approximately 1/10th the size of a commercial plant in Kuji City, Iwate Prefecture in April 2022.
-Plans are in place for the ethanol produced at the plant to be recycled as a raw material for plastics in collaboration with Sumitomo Chemical Co., Ltd. which is already underway.
+SEKISUI CHEMICAL Group has rolled out a technology that converts combustible waste into ethanol using a microbial catalyst and gas fermentation process jointly developed with U.S.-based venture company LanzaTech NZ, Inc. In order to validate the viability and commercial application of this chemical recycling technology, which is essential to resource recycling, the Company, INCJ, Ltd., and SEKISUI BIO REFINERY CO., Ltd. completed construction of a demonstration plant approximately 1/10th the size of a commercial plant in Kuji City, Iwate Prefecture in April 2022.
+Plans are in place for the ethanol produced at the plant to be recycled as a raw material for plastics in collaboration with SUMITOMO CHEMICAL CO., LTD. which is already underway.

 CLOMA (Japan Clean Ocean Material Alliance)